-Following in the footsteps of his grandfather and father, Ahmed came to the United States from Yemen when he was just 19 years old.
+Following in the footsteps of his grandfather and father, Ahmed Mohammed came to the United States from Yemen when he was just 19 years old.
 He graduated from Vaughn College with an Associate’s Degree in Aircraft Maintenance and works in graphic design.
-Because of Trump’s Muslim Ban, he now lives in the U.S. with his 4-year-old daughter, Areg, while his wife, Aisha, and baby are stranded in Djibouti.
+Ahmed's family was impacted by Trump's Muslim Ban, which separated him and his 4-year-old daughter, Areg, from his wife, Aisha, and their baby who were stranded in Djibouti.
 Ahmed is a plaintiff in Alobahy v.
 Trump.

 “It’s a nightmare.
 We really don’t have a life or stability because of the Muslim Ban.”